 A complex test, although not specifically required to be followed by the court, is set out in Schedule II to the Guideline Regulation.
 While a great number of cases begin with a claim for undue hardship, the reality is that very few are actually pursued and the vast majority of those pursued are dismissed by the courts.

-Because the Guidelines are income-driven, they contain extensive provision for financial disclosure.
+Because the Guidelines are income-driven, they contain extensive provisions for financial disclosure.
 A party can demand complete financial disclosure annually, including copies of tax returns and assessments for the preceding three years (if not previously supplied), a statement of income for the year-to-date, and other information if the payor is in business or a partnership.
 The Rules now require a Demand for Financial Informaiton to be served with the Petition.

 Failure to provide disclosure can lead to serious consequences, fines or payment of the other party's legal costs.
-A recipient of child support can demand updated disclosure annually and many court orders for support include annual exchange of tax returns and corporate financial statements
+A recipient of child support can demand updated disclosure annually and many court orders for support include the annual exchange of tax returns and corporate financial statements.

 The theory behind the argument for retroactive child support follows the notion that the payor is uniquely aware of his or her own income and, therefore, should have paid the amount that would be ordered on the Tables.